tdevere/AppCenterBuildLog/Readme.md

 #### Recommendations
 ---

-* Add recommended troubleshootings steps
+* Add recommended troubleshooting steps
 * These should help isolate the problem

 ####  Common Problems